How to Write a Brand Positioning Statement

 At EquiBrand, positioning is not developed in isolation.

-Positioning becomes powerful when it is aligned with these decisions.
+Positioning becomes powerful when it is aligned with these decisions — not treated as a standalone exercise.

 Frequently Asked Questions